tiiuae/ghaf/docs/src/ref_impl/development.md

 Scope of target support is updated with development progress.

 Once you are up and running, you can participate in the collaborative development process by building a development build with additional options.
-For example, with the development username and password that are defined in the[authentication.nix](https://github.com/tiiuae/ghaf/blob/main/modules/development/authentication.nix#L4-L5) module.
+For example, with the development username and password that are defined in the [authentication.nix](https://github.com/tiiuae/ghaf/blob/main/modules/development/authentication.nix#L4-L5) module.

 If you set up development SSH keys in the [ssh.nix](https://github.com/tiiuae/ghaf/blob/main/modules/development/ssh.nix#L4) module, you can use `nixos-rebuild switch` to quickly deploy your configuration changes to the development board over the network using SSH: